KINGFISHER PENSION SCHEME

 If the final value is above the Annual Allowance for the PIP, then you may find you have an annual allowance tax charge.

-Will you be affected by the changes?
+Will you be affected by the tapered annual allowance?

 In addition you may have carry forward available from unused allowances in the three previous tax years which may allow you to build your Annual Allowance back up.